- Timetable & Delivery

 Will I get a certificate on completion of the course?

 Language Steps courses are non-credit bearing, so you will not receive a certificate although we can issue a letter to confirm your attendance on the course.
 If you require a letter of confirmation, please contact the Language Centre Administrator.
-This can be posted to your address, or can be collected from the office.
+This can be posted to your address.

-You should bring your coursebook, as well a notepad to make notes during the session and a pen.
-It is also useful to bring your smartphone or tablet if you have one.
+You will need your coursebook, as well a notepad and pen to make notes.
+It is also useful to have your smartphone or tablet to hand.

 What if I sign up and pay for a course, and it is subsequently cancelled?